GarmanGroup/CorMapAnalysis/README.md

 ```
 git clone https://github.com/GarmanGroup/CorMapAnalysis.git
 ```
 in the command prompt/terminal.
-Otherwise you can just copy and paste the Python code into a new .py file.
+Otherwise you can [fork this repository](https://help.github.com/articles/fork-a-repo/) or just copy and paste the Python code into a new .py file.

 ### Usage
 After [installing](#installation) the *CorMapAnalysis* module, the **ScatterAnalysis** class can be imported in the usual fashion.
 Below is a small script that shows how straightforward it is to create the ScatterAnalysis object and generate a heatmap from the data